gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Fix the grid view hit test
+1. Fix the off-by-one in the grid view paging calculations
-2. Fix the off-by-one in the grid view paging calculations
+2. Fix the grid view hit test
-3. Add Google Analytics
-4. Review the TODOs
-5. Restore the workflow
+3. Restore the workflow
+4. Add Google Analytics

 ### Release